JocysCom/JsClasses/README.md

 Welcome to Object Oriented JavaScript class library in *C#/.NET style*.
 This JavaScript library contains hashing (`MD5`, `HMACMD5`, `SHA1`, `HMACSHA256`, `SHA256`), encryption (`AES`, `RSA`) and some other **JavaScript classes compatible with Microsoft .NET Framework**.
 Examples for server are (Federal Information Processing Standard) FIPS-compliant.
 You can use these classes for end-to-end encryption between web clients.

 It allows you to write some JavaScript code 100% identical to C#.
-For example this is JavaScript code which converts unicode text to bytes and then creates Base64 string from it:
+For example, this is JavaScript code which converts unicode text to bytes and then creates Base64 string from it:

 ```cs
 var text = "おはようございます – Good morning!";